British Fusion 2022+

 Our collective futures often seem very bleak, whether they’re fictional or all too real.
 The coronavirus pandemic has developed into an equally horrifying and mind-bindingly tedious dystopia of needless death and illness, profiteering and incompetence which seems to have brought out the worst in many of our fellow humans.
 It feels as if imagining a more positive future right now is more than a vague or idle hope; it’s a necessity.
 21st century environmental activists, valuable as they are, tend to be really good at shaming and stigmatising individuals for not doing enough but really bad at offering either positive things to aspire to or practical solutions that actually have impact rather than just assuaging guilt.

-There were also plenty of dystopias and disasters in our literature and entertainment when I was child in the 1970s, from the influence of Rachel Carson’s ecopocalyptic Silent Spring to Soylent Green (set in the far flung year of 2022!) where a food crisis is solved by recycling people into the eponymous foodstuff.
+There were also plenty of dystopias and disasters in our literature and entertainment when I was child in the 1970s, from the influence of Rachel Carson’s ecopocalyptic Silent Spring to Soylent Green (set in the far flung year of 2022!) where a food crisis is solved by recycling people into the eponymous foodstuff, with a side order of euthanasia.
 But we also saw a lot of optimistic, silver-lamé-clad, robot-filled, ecologically aware, inclusive, sexually adventurous, Afrofuturist, floating in space and above all really, really DISCO futures in that period too.
 We don’t seem to have those any more.

 I started with the weird discovery that in the early 1970s Charles Frederick– an employee of the then nationalised British Rail who sadly passed away very recently so I never got to contact him– filed a patent for a flying saucer as a means of public transport.
 You don’t need to be a long suffering passenger of privatised British public transport to know that we didn’t even get trains that can run on time at a reasonable cost, let alone the publicly owned and operated flying saucers that we all deserve.
 British Rail didn’t even bother to renew the patent (probably because you have to pay) and it lapsed in 1976.